Brain Food

 A close friend lent me the book Happy City: Transforming Our Lives Through Urban Design by Charles Montgomery after a lengthy policy conversation.
 He told me I needed to read it; he was right.
 You should read it, too!

-Note that Happy City is not written by social scientist so the objective of the book is not to prove or disprove a hypothesis.
+Note that Happy City is not written by social scientists so the objective of the book is not to prove or disprove a hypothesis.
 I loved and recommend Happy City because it is an exercise in out-of-the-box thinking.
 It is a catalyst for innovative problem-solving.
 It provides case studies of cities across the world, told as stories, and patched together for a wholistic and human-centered approach to the complex challenges of urban areas.
 Happy City highlights the successes of Vancouver, Canada, Bogota, Colombia, Siena, Italy, and Paris, France, and it uses history and exceptional scholarship to make arguments about what makes a city great and how to improve the quality of life for all city residents.

 “And what are our needs for happiness?...
 We need to walk, just as birds need to fly.
 We need to be around other people.
 We need beauty.
 We need contact with nature.
 And most of all, we need not to be excluded.
 We need to feel some sort of equality." (pg.
 6)